Life Insurance Cost Guide

 9. Take care of estate taxes: Tax-free proceeds can be used to pay the government’s estate tax bill.

-10. Provide peace of mind: Most importantly, life insurance can provide you peace of mind that your family will be secure after you are gone.
+10. Provide peace of mind: Most importantly, these products can provide you peace of mind that your family will be secure after you are gone.

 How Much does Life Insurance Cost?

-Here’s a table breaking down the components of of each type of policy.
+Here’s a table breaking down the components of of each type.
 You can consider which aspects are pros and which are cons for your situation:

 |Type||Cost||Expires||Cash Value||Receives a dividend|